 If you and your partner are considering pregnancy here are some preconception considerations:

 3) Continue to follow a healthy diet and exercise routine.
+Being at a healthy weight maximizes your chances of conception as well as a healthy pregnancy.

 4) Track your cycles.
 Remember day 1 is the first day you experience bleeding.
 The last day of your cycle is the day before you start bleeding.
 To know when you ovulate, calculate 14 days prior to your last cycle day.
 For example in a 30-day cycle, ovulation approximately occurs at day 16 of the cycle – which is 16 days from when you started bleeding (day 1).
 You may also be interested in purchasing ovulation kits to use at home to help determine when you are ovulating.